AlexJamesWright/METHOD/README.md

 ### Testing
 We use the Google Test framework for unit testing. *Dont touch the GoogleTest directory!* Any tests are saved in the `Tests/Src` directory.

-To build and run tests, from the `Tests` directory and run
+To build and run all tests, navigate to the `Tests` directory and run

   `make tests`